PierreFumeron/yomix_benchmark/README.md

 where your file is an anndata object (h5ad format) with 'labels' in obs field

-The results will be stored in the 'result' folder as csv files : one for the perfomances of the classifiers on the signatures from the different methods, the other with the time it took to compute those methods (with the suffix _runtime)
+The results will be stored in the 'result' folder as csv files : one for the perfomances of the classifiers on the signatures from the different methods, one for the time it took to compute those methods (with the suffix _runtime), one for the features semected by the different methods for the different task (with suffix _top_features).

-Now you can run the scripts to plot the figures by passing the file recently produced as argument To get the heatmap:
+Now you can run the scripts to plot the figures by passing the file recently produced as argument

-	python3 heatmap.py [filepath]

-To get the performances comparison across labels:
+To get the main figure of the SVM performances comparison across labels:

-	python3 figures_std [filepath]
+	python3 performance_main_figure.py

-To get run time comparison:
+To get runtime comparison:

+	python3 runtime_figure_main.py

+For the supplementary figures comparing KNN, SVM and RF:

+python3 classifier_comparison.py

+For the volcano plots:

-	python3 time_result.py [filepath]
+python3 volcano_plots.py

 ## List of contributors